Theresa A Simpson

 Theresa is the founder of TAS Law.
 She earned her law degree at the University of California, Hastings College of the Law, where she served on the Board of the Hastings Public Interest Law Foundation and was a member of the Hastings International and Comparative Law Review.
 Theresa has more than 15 years of legal experience representing artists, athletes and technology and media companies, and advising clients on copyright, trademark and other intellectual property matters.
 Before starting her own firm, she practiced in the Seattle office of Garvey Schubert Barer.

 Theresa has been an adjunct lecturer in Digital Media Law in the Master of Communication in Digital Media program at the University of Washington, and in the Film & Video Communications Program at Seattle Central Community College.
 She is active with community organizations, and has served on the Steering Committee of DigitalEve Seattle, a professional organization for women in technology, on the Education Committee of Seattle Arts & Lectures, and as a Board Member of the Seattle Sports Commission.

 A California native and happy Seattle transplant, Theresa attended the University of California, Berkeley for her undergraduate education.
 She worked as a field archaeologist in the US and in France, Holland and the United Kingdom before starting law school.
-In her spare time, she is an avid reader, traveler and cinéaste, sometime hiker and all-time aficionada of live music.
-In 2014 she completed a 500-mile walk across Spain on the Camino Frances.
+When she has time she is an avid reader, traveler and cinéaste, sometime hiker and all-time aficionada of live music.

 UNIVERSITY OF CALIFORNIA, HASTINGS COLLEGE OF THE LAW